Someone in the forum referenced this post from 2016. Worth a re-run…

-I made a comment on the post about getting your power back, noting that I used the used the word, “resolved” not “recovered”.
-I said it was an important distinction.
+I made a comment on this post about getting your power back, noting that I used the used the word, “resolved” not “recovered”.
+It’s an important distinction.

 Someone asked me to elaborate: “I’m curious.
 What is “recovered” to you vs. “resolved”?”